 Lo, these many years

-I started collecting US editions of Call of Cthulhu in high school.
+I started collecting US editions of Call of Cthulhu (paid link) in high school.
 Back in 2014, I rounded them all up for a photo:

 (Right to left, top to bottom: 1st, 2nd, 3rd, UK 3rd; 4th, 5th, 5.1; 5.5, 5.6, 20th anniversary, 6th softcover; 6th hardcover, 25th anniversary, 30th anniversary.)